Y0Coss/docs-fork/pages/network/load_balancer/howto_route_ipfo/guide.en-gb.md

 The OVHcloud Load Balancer solution provides load balancing features for various protocols, including HTTP, HTTPS, TCP, and UDP.
 Linking it to an Additional IP allows you to switch your existing infrastructure to the Load Balancer without service interruption.
 Since you continue using the Additional IP, you avoid the need to change your public IP address and wait for DNS zone propagation.
 Using an additional IP means you avoid the need to change your service's IP address, and no longer have to wait for your DNS zone to propagate changes.

-For more information on the OVHcloud Load Balancer solution, please read our [Introduction to the OVHcloud Load Balancer](/pages/network/load_balancer/use_presentation).
+For more information on the OVHcloud Load Balancer solution, please read our [Introduction to the OVHcloud Load Balancer](/pages/network/load_balancer/use_presentation) guide.

 **This guide explains how to use an Additional IP with the OVHcloud Load Balancer service.**